heptarch/heptarch.github.io/projects.md

 experimentalists by literally building their offices next to each other.
 People would talk, share problems, and create interest groups across disciplinary lines.
-Claude Elwood Shannon would ride his unicycle down the hallway to talk to Tukey, Bardeen or Richard Hamming.
+Claude Elwood Shannon might ride his unicycle down the hallway to talk to Tukey, Bardeen or Richard Hamming; the metallurgists taught the chemists a cool trick that raised a weird question about polymer synthesis, and later that day, a chemist nerdsniped a materials physicist.
 Magic would happen.
 But it wasn't just a critical mass of talent and cross-fertilizing
 expertise: the research was ultimately grounded in the physical reality and ever-shifting operational requirements of the world's largest telecommunications